diamond geezer

 It's by Rita Keegan, it's called The Fabric of Time and it's described as the 40th pocket Tube map cover.
 It consists of several squares of moquette on a black background and I suspect you're going to like it, certainly much more than certain recent squiggles, when you finally get your hands on a copy.
 Alas that won't be yet, indeed might still be a few months, but the poster campaign launched anyway because there are frames to fill and nobody stopped it.

-My hunch is that the new tube map has already been printed, because you can't knock out millions of copies overnight, and are sitting in boxes waiting somewhere for a revised launch date.
+My hunch is that the new tube map has already been printed, because you can't knock out millions of copies overnight, and are sitting in boxes somewhere waiting for a revised launch date.
 If that's the case then they'll have been printed with 'September 2024' on the cover, a date which is going to look increasingly amiss as weeks and maybe months go by, so look out for that when they finally appear.

 I mentioned recently that this week's line closures poster includes disruption on five out of six of the new lines, so would have looked particularly impressive under the new nomenclature.
 A reader them emailed me to say that one such poster did indeed slip through the net and was pasted up at an unnamed station before being rapidly whipped down again.
 If anything exemplifies how incredibly close TfL got to renaming the Overground lines this week, this is it.